RGBInc/trenditools/docs/FEATURE_LOG.md

 ### 🔧 Current Limitations
 - Search is limited to exact word matches (no fuzzy search)
-- AI responses are session-based only (no persistent chat history)

 - Tool screenshots are not automatically generated
 - No bulk tool management features
 - Limited to 8MB file uploads for profile images